 Working together, the students can produce an internal wiki-like document with explanations of key concepts, theorists or general topics from the course.
 This gives all students access to the notes, which may raise their academic level.
 You as a teacher may give the students topics to take turns to write about in the document in connection with specific teaching sessions.
 These texts may then be used as a basis for academic discussion in class.

-In academic discussion fora such as Blackboard’s Discussion Board or Aula, the students can work with short concisely formulated contributions.
+In academic discussion fora such as Brightspace Discussions or Aula, the students can work with short concisely formulated contributions.
 This can benefit the students’ academic understanding, formulating capacity and argumentation skills.
-You may use academic discussion in the context of peer feedback using Discussion Board in Blackboard
+You may use academic discussion in the context of introductory presentation with online discussion.

 If you do not know which tools to use for the different activities, or what the differences are between them, you may read more about tools below:

 Peergrade is an online platform that structures the feedback process around student involvement.
 The students give feedback to each other based on some criteria that you as a teacher set.
 In this way, the students learn to evaluate and reflect on the work of others, as well as to formulate constructive feedback.

 You should be careful to not have too many students work on the same document at the same time, as this may make the document slow.
 It may also be difficult to estimate how many students are contributing at the same time.
 As a teacher, you may therefore create different documents for the different groups, create a shared editable file in OneDrive or assign time-delayed tasks for the groups.
 Alternatively, you may mark clearly where the students should type their responses.

 Also consider what the students should gain from the collaboration, and in this connection: what your role as a teacher is in the documents.
-Google Docs has a “version history” which tells you exactly who has written what.
+OneDrive has a “version history” which tells you exactly who has written what.
 This is useful if an exam or other similar situation requires an overview of the amount of work carried out by each individual student.